GabrielMesquitaOliveira/EasyCrawler/README.md

     return null;
 };

-// Create the configuration
+// 6.
+Create the configuration
 EasyCrawlerConfig config = new EasyCrawlerConfig(
     "https://example.com",
     true, // Restrict to domain
+    List.of(), // Allow all URIs
+    List.of(), // Deny none
     strategy,
     persistFunc
 );

-// Start crawling
+// 7.
+Start crawling
 controller.start(new EasyCrawlerFactory(config), 8); // 8 threads
 ```